Quantum Radar for ISAC: Sum-Rate Optimization: Radar Systems

 \subsection{Protocols Modeling}

 Quantum radar aims to enhance target detection by using quantum entanglement as an additional resource, enabling the identification of targets even in environments dominated by thermal noise.
-The prominent protocol in this field is QI, which employs entangled photon pairs generated in a two-mode squeezed vacuum (TMSV) state.
+The prominent protocol in this field is QI, which employs entangled photon pairs generated in a TMSV state.
 One photon, referred to as the signal, is transmitted toward the target region, while its entangled partner, the idler, is stored locally and used in a joint measurement with the returned signal~\cite{lloyd2008enhanced}.
 A commonly studied special case of QI is the quantum two-mode squeezing (QTMS) protocol, which simplifies implementation by measuring the signal and idler separately rather than a quantum joint measurement~\cite{luong2019receiver}.
 Each protocol is benchmarked against a classical counterpart, as shown in Fig.~\ref{Fig:Radar_Protocols}.
-QI is compared to the quantum formulation of continuous-wave (CW) radar, known as coherent-state radar, which uses a single-frequency sinusoidal signal to probe the target~\cite{bischeltsrieder2024engineering}.
+The quantum TMSV radar is compared to the quantum formulation of continuous-wave (CW) radar, known as coherent-state radar, which uses a single-frequency sinusoidal signal to probe the target~\cite{bischeltsrieder2024engineering}.
 In contrast, QTMS is evaluated relative to the classical noise radar, which utilizes correlated random noise waveforms that are spread across a wide bandwidth, making it resistant to interference and interception~\cite{luong2019receiver}.
-In this work, we consider the standard QI protocol since it offers a theoretical $6$ dB advantage in the error probability exponent under conditions of low signal power and high background noise.
+In this work, we consider the quantum TMSV protocol incorporating a correlation receiver, offering a theoretical $3$~dB advantage in the error probability exponent under conditions of low signal power and high background noise~\cite{bischeltsrieder2024engineering}.
 Moreover, it demonstrates resilience to environmental decoherence and presents the most promising path toward realizing a genuine quantum enhancement in radar detection~\cite{tan2008quantum}.
 In the following section, we derive the relevant parameters needed to evaluate~(\ref{Eq:ROC}) for each considered radar protocol.